Skip to Content

 How Do You Test a Car Battery?

 One way to test your car battery's performance is with the use of a multimeter.
 A multimeter is a handheld device used to measure electrical voltage, resistance and continuity.
-To test your battery, follow these simple steps:
+They can be purchased at many big box retailers and hardware stores.

 • Set the multimeter to read voltage.